Keeping safe: stairs and keeping steady

 - Avoid wearing clothes that are too long and may cause you to trip up.

 - Patterned carpets can cause perception problems for some people – think about replacing with a plain version.
+Avoid dark rugs which may look like obstacles or holes in the floor.

 - Consider fitting grab rails, especially on the stairs and in the bathroom.